-Every product bought by consumers must be free from any hidden defects, conform to the contract of sale and performs like any other similar product.
-When problems crop up, consumers may be protected by two types of guarantees: the legal and the commercial guarantee.
+Products bought by consumers must be free from any hidden defects, conform to the contract of sale and be fit for purposes for which goods of the same type are normally used.
+When problems arise, consumers may be protected by two types of guarantees: the legal and the commercial guarantee.

 The Legal Guarantee

 The Sale of Goods Regulations set out specific rules with regards to how goods sold to consumers should be supplied.
 In the first instance, goods provided to consumers must be as described in the sales contract, be of the quantity and quality agreed, and must possess the functionality, compatibility and interoperability as required by the sales contract.
 In addition to this, the supplied goods must be fit for any particular purpose for which consumers require them and made known to the trader at the time of sale.
 Goods must also be supplied with all the accessories and instructions as stipulated in the sales contract.
 Finally, the goods delivered to consumers must possess the quality, quantity and features normal for goods of the same type and which the consumer may reasonably expect given the nature of the goods and any public statements made by the seller.

 In the case of goods sold with digital elements, the seller is responsible to ensure that the consumer is informed of and supplied with updates that are necessary to keep the purchased goods in conformity with the sales contract for the period of time the consumer may reasonably expect given the type and purpose of the goods and the digital elements.

 When these legal requirements are not met, consumers may request a free remedy from the seller.
 Consumers are first entitled to have the goods brought into conformity through repair or replacement.
 These remedies must be provided within a reasonable time and without causing any significant inconvenience to consumers, whilst considering the nature of the goods and the purpose for which the consumers require them.